Explorer720/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-In this repo,I will upload all my intermediate level Projects of Python
+In this repo,I  upload all my intermediate level Projects of Python